FelixFonteneau/katacoda-scenarios/clojure-aws-api/step2.md

+# Installation of the dependencies

-Now we will use the [aws-api](https://github.com/cognitect-labs/aws-api) to access AWS from clojure.
+Now we will start using the [aws-api](https://github.com/cognitect-labs/aws-api).

 Several dependencies are needed,
 - `com.cognitect.aws/api`